Grygon/soundBot/README.md

 This bot was created with the goal of doing one thing very well.
 If you encounter any issues please report them or submit a pull request, and hopefully it'll get taken care of quickly.

+## Using

+You can access all available commands using $list.
+Soundbot should then walk you through the various options you have.